TruSat/trusat-learn/docs/contributing.md

 ## Catching bugs / Requesting features

 If you find a bug when using TruSat please let us know!
-If you are familiar with GitHub you can help by opening an issue (making sure to label it as a "bug") or alternatively send us an email to help@beta.trusat.org
+If you are familiar with GitHub you can help by opening an issue (making sure to label it as a `bug`).
+Similarly if you have a new feature that you like to see added to TruSat then open an issue, explain the feature and add the label `enhancement`

-We also have a forum **channel(ADD CHANNEL LINK)** dedicated to crowd-sourcing ideas for new features to be added to TruSat.
-Wisdom of the crowd for the win.

 ## Branch naming convention